gpaulissen/blog/_drafts/plsql-code-checker.md

 construct and it seems advisable to have them available as a table function and not just as a SQL script.
 That way the checks can be issued not only from an IDE but also from a Continuous Integration environment.
-That may be an argument for not using another code checker that only is available thru an IDE.
+That may be an argument for not using another code checker that is only available through an IDE.